aaronlam2000/2025_AaronLam/2025_AaronLam/README.md

 ---

 1. Go to root directory of the application in the terminal
+2. Run "mvn package"
-2. Build the dockerfile using this command "docker build -t coin_calculator ."
+3. Build the dockerfile using this command "docker build -t coin_calculator ."
-3. Run the container using this command "docker run -p 8080:8080 coin_calculator"
+4. Run the container using this command "docker run -p 8080:8080 coin_calculator"

 # Coin Calculator Application